ocean-eddy-cpt/gcm-filters/docs/theory.rst

 Fixed Factor Filtering
 ----------------------

-:doc:`examples/example_filter_types` also shows methods designed specifically for the case where the user wants to set the local filter scale equal to a multiple :math:`m` of the local grid scale to achieve a fixed "coarsening" factor.
+:doc:`examples/example_filter_types` also shows methods designed specifically for the case where the user wants to set the local filter scale equal to a multiple :math:`m` of the local grid scale to achieve a fixed *coarsening* factor.
 This can be achieved using the anisotropic diffusion described in the previous section.

-An alternative way to achieve filtering with fixed "coarsening" factor :math:`m` is what we refer to as **simple fixed factor filtering**.
+An alternative way to achieve filtering with fixed coarsening factor :math:`m` is what we refer to as **simple fixed factor filtering**.
 This method is somewhat ad hoc, and *not* equivalent to fixed factor filtering via anisotropic diffusion.
 On the upside, simple fixed factor filtering is often significantly faster and yields very similar results in practice, as seen in :doc:`examples/example_filter_types`.
-Simple fixed factor filtering works as follows:
+The code handles simple fixed factor filtering as follows:

-1. Multiply the unfiltered data by the local grid cell area.
+1. It multiplies the unfiltered data by the local grid cell area.
-2. Apply the filter with ``filter_scale`` = :math:`m` *as if* the grid scale were uniform.
+2. It applies a filter with ``filter_scale`` = :math:`m` *as if* the grid scale were uniform.
-3. Divide the resulting field by the local grid cell area.
+3. It divides the resulting field by the local grid cell area.

 The first step is essentially a coordinate transformation where your original (locally orthogonal) grid is transformed to a uniform Cartesian grid with :math:`dx = dy = 1`.
 The third step is the reverse coordinate transformation.

-These three steps are handled internally by ``gcm-filters`` if the user chooses one of the following grid types: ``TRANSFORMED_TO_REGULAR``, ``TRANSFORMED_TO_REGULAR_WITH_LAND``, ``TRIPOLAR_TRANSFORMED_TO_REGULAR_WITH_LAND``, together with ``filter_scale = m``.
-For simple fixed factor filtering, only ``dx_min`` on the transformed uniform grid matters; and here we have ``dx_min = 1``.
-So if you use any of these three grid types, the code will overwrite whatever ``dx_min`` you input by 1.
+.. note:: The three steps above are handled internally by ``gcm-filters`` if the user chooses one of the following grid types: ``TRANSFORMED_TO_REGULAR``, ``TRANSFORMED_TO_REGULAR_WITH_LAND``, ``TRIPOLAR_TRANSFORMED_TO_REGULAR_WITH_LAND``, together with ``filter_scale`` = :math:`m` and ``dx_min`` = 1.
+(For simple fixed factor filtering, only ``dx_min`` on the transformed uniform grid matters; and here we have ``dx_min`` = 1).
 Read more about the different grid types in :doc:`basic_filtering`.

 Filtering Vectors